-This manual is intended for use by service technicians responsible for installing and servicing IQ plus[®] 355 digital weight indicators.
+This manual is intended for use by service technicians responsible for installing and servicing IQ plus® 355 digital weight indicators.
+This manual applies to indicators using Version 1.1 of the IQ plus 355 software.
+See Section 7.10 on page 44 for a summary of software changes included in this release.

-Configuration and calibration of the indicator can be accomplished using the indicator front panel keys, the EDP command set, or Version 2.1 or later of the Revolution[TM] configuration utility.
+Configuration and calibration of the indicator can be accomplished using the indicator front panel keys, the EDP command set, or Version 2.5 or later of the Revolution[TM] configuration utility.
 See Section 3.1 on page 12 for information about configuration methods.